 On the other side, we have the 1080p(1920 x 1080) resolution.

 It will require more processing power from your CPU (central processing unit) and more bandwidth.

 If you do not have adequate internet speed or bandwidth, your video will appear choppy to your audience.

 This is something that you want to avoid if you are looking for tips on how to increase your Twitch stream quality.

-You can see that there is a lot of Twitch stream quality options for you to experiment with.
+You can see that there are a lot of Twitch stream quality options for you to experiment with.

 It is all about finding the perfect balance between these factors.

 Twitch Stream Prerequisites